 PİRSHAGHI Station

-Railway transport is one of the most environmentally friendly modes of transport.
-Its energy efficiency makes railways a key element in the logistics of a Green Future.
-But train travel is more than just movement—it's also an opportunity to watch changing landscapes, meet different people, and feel the flow of life.
+Railway transport is one of the most environmentally friendly forms of transportation.
+Its energy efficiency makes railways an essential element of the logistics of a green future.
+Yet traveling by train is not only about movement from one place to another; it is also an opportunity to observe changing landscapes, encounter different people, and feel the rhythm of life in motion.

-The main point that unites the artists of the project is that they live in the neighboring settlements of Absheron, and their daily means of transportation is an electric train moving in the Baku-Pirshagi direction.
-At the same time, they are united by the interest in the scenery that passes quickly through the window of the train, hiding countless interesting objects and their stories.
+What unites the artists of the project is that they live in neighboring settlements of the Absheron Peninsula, and their regular means of transportation is the electric train running between Baku and Pirshagi.
+They share a common interest in the landscapes that pass by the train window — spaces that contain numerous objects and stories.

-Nigar Safarova's animation "Breath of Sand" visualizes the story of the Sand bath, which was once heated only by the heat of a candle.
-When sand turns to light and light melts like wax, this work highlights how fragile and fragile our heritage is.
+Nigar Safarova’s animation “Breath of Sand” visualizes a legend about the Sand Bath, which was once heated only by the warmth of a candle.
+As sand turns into light and the light melts like wax, her work highlights how fragile and endangered our heritage can be.

 Artists